tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 # HTTP Co-Tenancy Fronting {#httpfronting}

-In the absence of TLS-level SNI encryption, many sites rely on an "HTTP Co-Tenancy" solution.
+In the absence of TLS-level SNI encryption, many sites rely on an "HTTP Co-Tenancy" solution, often refered to as Domain Fronting [@domfront].
 The TLS connection is established with the fronting server, and HTTP requests are then sent over that connection to the hidden service.
 For example, the TLS SNI could be set to "fronting.example.com", the fronting server, and HTTP requests sent over that connection could be directed